cgaffga/mc-vhost/README.md

       host_example:
         # the hoostname is matched agains the joining hostname via starts-with, so parts work as well
         # you can also add the port, sub.domain.com:port
+        # it's mandatory, and always case-insensitive
         hostname: example.com
+        # (optional) only run if player joined this world(s)
+        ifInWorld: "world_some_regex"
+        # (optional) only run if player did not join this world(s)
+        # if ifInWorld and ifNotInWorld present, they must be both true
+        ifNotInWorld: "world_some_regex"
+        # List of commands to be executed if joining via this hostname
         commands:
           # he following placeholders are allowd:
           # %player% , %hostname% and %port%